britecharts/britecharts/README.md

 ## API

-All the components expose some **common API methods** like width, height, and margin.
-Additionally, each chart or component can expose specific methods you can find in the documentation:
+All the components expose **common API methods** like width, height, and margin.
+Additionally, each component exposes specific methods you can find in the documentation:

 -   [API][line-docs], [Demo][linechartdemo] Line Chart
 -   [API][bar-docs], [Demo][barchartdemo] Bar Chart